 "A fortune in valuable prizes may go these people today if they know when...
-The Price Is Right!"
+The Price Is Right!" - Announcer Johnny Olsen

 Bob Barker had a marvelous way of bringing out the best in contestants, a skill he developed as the host of Truth or Consequences (airing in syndication in the sixties & seventies).
-This made Barker unavailable for the syndicated nighttime version of TPIR so game show veteran Dennis James got the job; that version only lasted 5 seasons.
+This commitment made Barker unavailable for the syndicated nighttime version of TPIR so game show veteran Dennis James got the job; that version only lasted 5 seasons.

 Here's the very first episode of The Price is Right - boy, those 1970s prices are righteous!

-Dennis James hosted the syndicated nightime version - but I thought he was the wrong person for the job, too harsh.
+Dennis James hosted the syndicated nightime version - but I thought he was the wrong person for the job.
+Too harsh, not at all funny.
 Here he subs for Bob Barker on the Christmas Day 1974 episode of the afternoon show.

-Lots more game show fun here!
+Lots more game show fun here at TVparty!